 The Satellite Television Extension and Localism Act Reauthorization (STELAR) should be allowed to expire at the end of 2019 - the date that Congress intentionally chose for this temporary law to sunset.
-Not only have its provisions become unnecessary due to dramatic changes in the media marketplace, but its reauthorization will harm viewers who are being denied access to their local television stations.
-The U.S. Copyright Office recently recommended to Congress letting STELAR expire and broadcasters oppose its reauthorization.
+Not only are its provisions now unnecessary and ineffective, but its reauthorization harms viewers who are either being denied access to their local television stations or used by pay-TV companies as pawns in a political game.

-Thirty years ago, nascent satellite television companies were temporarily given a significantly discounted copyright license that allowed them to better compete with big cable monopolies at a time when there were millions of Americans who could not receive their local broadcast stations over the air, from cable or from satellite.
-On a temporary basis, Congress allowed the satellite companies to serve those households with a broadcast station operating outside of the local community, typically from a major city, so viewers could receive their favorite network programming.
+When enacted 30 years ago, the distant signal license allowed nascent satellite television companies to better compete with big cable monopolies at a time when millions of Americans could not receive their local broadcast channels from cable or satellite.
+Congress allowed the satellite companies to temporarily serve those households with a broadcast station operating outside of the local community at a discounted rate in order to ensure that those households could receive their favorite network programming.

 The bottom line: